croservices/cro/docs/reference/cro-uri.md

 ### fragment

 Returns the fragment part of the URI.
-For example, giveni `http://bar.com/baz#abc`, it would return `abc`.
+For example, given `http://bar.com/baz#abc`, it would return `abc`.

 ## Stringifying a URI